 The Directors are responsible for ensuring that NPLS has a risk framework that identifies, assesses and manages risks to which it may be exposed.
 The Board has therefore established a Risk Committee whose remit is to identify and assess such risks the results of which are documented in the NPLS risk register.
 The Risk Committee reports its findings to the Board who review the results and are responsible for taking mitigating actions to ensure that risks remain within the Board's risk appetite.
 The Board confirms that the above process in particular, insurance cover is in place and the finances of NPLS are kept under review.
 NPLS makes appropriate Disclosure and Barring Service (DBS) checks for such members and staff who work with children or other vulnerable groups within NPLS, as NPLS should check in accordance with best practice.
-This policy is regularly reviewed.
+Safeguarding policy and procedures are regularly reviewed and all Board members have recently received appropriate Safeguarding training.
+All committees are required to identify risks and their mitigation as part of their Terms of Reference.